jakob-david/mps/README.md

 ## Usage

-To build the project run the following script:
+To build the project run the following script using:

 ```
-run_build.sh
+./run_build.sh
 ```